 As can be seen in the images I have configured some spaces with doors, some with drawers, I placed boxes in others and some are left empty.
 I am very pleased by the abundance of small storage and, to my surprise, it did not take long to fill all places!

-Very important note: it is absolutely essential to properly secure the wall unit to the wall and IKEA documentation does a very good job in reminding of this.
+Very important note: it is absolutely essential to properly secure the wall unit to the wall and IKEA documentation does a very good job in reminding us of this.
 The metallic bracket seen in the image below is used to attach the unit to the wall.

 For room one I have in total of 16 door inserts and for the second one, I have 20 door inserts and 17 drawer inserts.
 In addition for the second room I have 5 fabric boxes and 3 wire shelves:

 This is an entirely different subject and it fully deserves its own article.
-Suffice to say that all my closets were custom fitted with IVAR storage system and different kinds of supports.
+Suffice to say that all my closets were custom fitted with an IVAR storage system and different kinds of supports.

 I love IVAR shelving units made from untreated solid pine.
 I really like that I can move shelves and adapt spacing to suit my needs.
+In all cases, the raw wood was painted with linseed oil and then smoothed with very fine sandpaper which gives it a nice yellowish sheen and prevents splinters.

-Without too many details, the images below will give an idea of how
+Without too many details, the images below will give an idea of how the space is organized.

 Some items in my sewing rooms are not from IKEA though but I need to mention them also because they are really essential for sewing room organization so I can sew more efficiently with less frustration and well – a lot more fun.

-6. Ironing board.
 It is visible in the images and it is an 18” wide board; I have in fact spent quite some time looking for the right tools for ironing, my experience is summarized in the guide “Pressing tools I use for sewing”

 For my “sedentary” work I am using a standard office chair like this:

-It is essential to feel comfortable while sitting in one place for a long time and I found out that a mesh-like seat and back support work best or me.
+It is essential to feel comfortable while sitting in one place for a long time and I found out that a mesh-like seat and back support work best for me.
 I certainly like the look of the soft, comfy leather “manager” chairs but for me, they don’t work well.

 For the cutting tables, I prefer swivel chairs which can be stored under the table and allow free movement.
 These are in my case refurbished chairs, I am not really sure where I obtained the original but in all cases, I have reupholstered the chair fully.
 Some images:

 Let’s see how much did this end up costing?
-I do not count the work, as my husband said: “that
+I do not count the work, as my husband said: “that does not work – it’s pleasure!”
+Besides, I like to look at my husband working, and it is good for the heART!

 LINNMON tabletop, ADILS legs, mounting hardware: $80